 They even deal with tricky issues such as online assessment and moderation, as well as the costs of development time, making the materials cost-effective, and cost-recuperation via clever marketing.
-E-learning courses are not cheap to develop if they are done properly, and this advice will be useful if you want your courses to steer clear of the ‘project graveyard’.

 This book will be of most use to course designers, heads of department, or training managers who have been given the task of organising learning programs by people who think it’s just a matter of transferring information quickly from paper to screen.